BishalMishra-Hub/global-financial-performance-dashboard/README.md

 ---

-## 📘 Project Overview
+## 📘 About This Project

-This Power BI dashboard provides a comprehensive financial analysis of the **Top 2000 Global Companies (2024)**.
+This dashboard gives a clear picture of the **Top 2000 Global Companies (2024)**.
+It’s designed to help anyone quickly understand how companies perform financially across the world.
+You can explore metrics like:
-The report highlights global corporate performance across key financial indicators such as:

 - Total Sales
 - Total Profit